ALIENK9/BigDataExercises/ExampleWT1.md

 1. Classical Lloyd's algorithm starts with $k$ centers selected randomly fro the set of points and iteratively assign every point to the closest center and then computes the new centers of each cluster.
 It stops when there is no substantial change in the value of k-means objective function from the previous iteration.
    While the algorithm always terminates it can do quite a lot of iterations before stopping.
 It can be proved a lower bound on the number of iteration as $2^{\Omega(\sqrt{N})}$ in the worst case.
 When $k$ and $D$ (dimensionality of input space) are small it has been proven an upper bound of $O(N^{kD})$.
    Aside from the number of iterations the main drawback of Lloyd's algorithm is its inability to always converge to the optimal solution, since it can stop on a local optimum, whose value of objective function can be larger than the real optimum.
-2. The quality of Lloyd's algorithm's solution and speed of convergence strongly depends on the choice of the initial set of centers.
-K-means++ is a initialization procedure that returns the $k$ centers not too far from the optimal ones.
+2. The quality of Lloyd's algorithm's solution and speed of convergence strongly depend on the choice of the initial set of centers.
+K-means++ is an initialization procedure that returns the $k$ centers not too far from the optimal ones.
 It iterates $k$ times and each time it selects a point (as center) from the point in set $P$ choosing each point with probability proportional to the distance of the point from the rest of centers.
 Lloyd's algorithm can then improve the solution.